 At the presentation of her Fitzroy Award, Emily was cited as “the explorer who achieved the most to further ocean conservation in the past 12 months”.
 What is truly impressive is that, during the same period, she was also globally active as an inspirational public speaker, artist, sailor and expedition organiser.
 There can be little doubt we will hear more of the remarkable Ms Penn.

 “The remarkable Ms Penn” was first published in a previous edition of inhuis: one of several stories which withstood the test of time.
 Therefore worth recycling and minimal waste on the environmental front!

 The marine environment: playing our part

 Sailors have a strong affinity with the oceans and few can fail to be concerned about the steady degradation of the ocean environment.
 Many superyacht sailors not only care a great deal about the oceans but are seeking to use their influence and resources to counter the threats.
-Read more via this link (click here) to find an overview with links of various initiatives including Ms Emily Penn.
+Learn more by following the links on this website to NEWS > INHUIS STORIES AND NEWS [click here for a link].